 But whereas the spanakopita is more of a spinach pie and is filled with herbs, spinach, and feta cheese, tiropita is filled with a mixture of egg and various cheeses (such as feta, ricotta, cream cheese, or even parmesan), giving the pie a salty almost custard-like texture.

-LIke Tiropita and Spanakopita, Tiropsomo shares the common goal of baking cheese into something incredible!
+Like Tiropita and Spanakopita, Tiropsomo shares the common goal of baking cheese into something incredible!

-Tiropsomo is Greek feta bread, unlike Spanakopita and Tiropita that use filo pastry, Tiropsomo bakes feta cheese into a light bread.
+Tiropsomo is Greek feta bread, unlike Spanakopita and Tiropita which use filo pastry, Tiropsomo bakes feta cheese into a light bread.
 The dough is made from flour and milk and is not kneaded.
 This makes it quick and easy to make from ingredients found in every Greek kitchen.